HIP-infrastructure/anywave-code/README.md

 ```
 The application will then be installed in /home/user/AnyWave
 The binaries are built using RPATH to the CMAKE_PREFIX_PATH and a link called anywave will be created in /usr/bin

+MATLAB support should be automatic if you have MATLAB installed in /usr/local/MATLAB

 Launch Anywave:
 ```bash
 anywave